KillingSpark/HowLogindWorks/Readme.md

 I don't really get why this is important, a session might switch between text and graphical mode without involving the session manager so that should not really matter.

 "Class encodes the session class.
 It's one of "user" (for normal user sessions), "greeter" (for display manager pseudo-sessions), "lock-screen" (for display lock screens)".
 How are sessions created that are not user?
 I thought only systemd_pam calls CreateSession.
-But the greeter and lockscreen probably do not go through a PAM login session do they?
+But the greeter and lockscreen probably do not go through a PAM login session, do they?

 The `desktop` parameter is entirely undescribed.
 I guess it was intended to tell logind which DE a user is using and was not needed in the end?